AdobeDocs/journeys.en/help/using/building-journeys/update-profiles.md

 ![](../assets/profileupdate1.png)

-When an individual enters the journey and reaches the **Update profile** activity, Journey Orchestration will send this information to Adobe Experience Platform and his profile will be updated.
+When an individual enters the journey and reaches the **Update profile** activity, this information will be sent to Adobe Experience Platform and his profile will be updated.
 The selected field will be updated with the value defined.